AVEVA/OMF-Docs/documentation_v12/Types/Type_Properties_and_Formats.md

 | string | date-time | 0001-01-01T00:00:00Z | A string representation of a timestamp, formatted as YYYY-MM-DDThh:mm:ssZ, with optional subsecond precision. |

 ### Nullable type properties

 Nullable type properties are supported by specifying an array that defines the datatype and includes the keyword `null`.
 The datatype and `null` may appear in any order in the array.
+The default value for any nullable type is null.
 For example:

 	"MeasurementValue": {"type": ["integer", "null"], "format": "int64"}